FrankYan93/nanotwitter/README.md

 ## Tips

-1. To run the test, conduct "rake db:test:prepare" and "rake db:test:load"
+1. To run the test, conduct "rake db:test:prepare" and "rake db:test:load" Then type "rake" in the terminal to run all the test

 2. Reset database: "heroku pg:reset DATABASE_URL"

 heroku run rake db:migrate